rebelsky/csc207c/_eboards/eboard20-2.md

 * Just wondering: Many of you said you'd worked with doubly-linked lists in CSC-161.
 But many of you also only made it through Exercise 3.
 What made things difficult?
+    * Some confusion as to how nodes are built in Java.
+Instructions should have said "Check the fields and constructor."
+    * Didn't quite understand all the methods; needed to step back and look at it as a whole.
+    * Iterators (or at least ListIterators) add a level of complexity.

 ### SoLA stuff